Chicken Broth Recipe

 Instructions

-Although a simple and easy recipe, people often wonder as to how to make chicken broth.
-Here is an easy homemade chicken broth baby food recipe step by step.
+Although it is a simple recipe, people often wonder how to make chicken broth.
+Here is an easy homemade chicken broth baby food recipe, step by step.

 • Take off the skin or excess fat from the chicken pieces.